lathnhan/Python/README.md

-A collection of repositories in Python, mostly involving ML and statistical learning
+A collection of repositories mostly involving ML and statistical learning